aroffringa/glight/doc/source/tutorial/designing-chases.rst

 we could have selected those 4 in the visualization window, or we could change the selection at this point in the design window.

 Press the *next* button to continue the design process.
+In this step, the selected fixtures can be reordered, if this would be necessary to create the particular desired chase.
+Because our fixtures are already ordered logically, we can skip this step and immediately press *next*.
 The next step is to select what type of chase (or effect) we want to create.
 Select *Running light*: this is a simple chase that switches one light on at a time and moves it from one to another light.
 Note also the options